bakks/butterfish/doc/shell.intro.md

 This is an experimental tool, I'm eager for feedback.
 Submit issues, pull requests, etc.!

-Above all, I hope this will be useful for you.
+Above all, I hope you will find this tool useful.